BayshoreNetworks/yextend/README.md

 Notes:

-- (01/19/2016) yextend version 1.4 - output enhancement - output now includes the offset and string definition identifier for every hit reported by Yara.
+- (03/18/2016) yextend version 1.4 - output enhancements

+	- output now includes the offset and string definition identifier for every hit reported by Yara.
+	- output now includes the name of the Yara ruleset file at hand

 - (10/24/2015) yextend version 1.3 will only work with yara 3.4.

-	if your rules have data in the 'meta' section they will now show up in the output, take a look at 'RULEWITHMETA' below and you will see an example of such output
+	- if your rules have data in the 'meta' section they will now show up in the output, take a look at 'RULEWITHMETA' below and you will see an example of such output

 - (05/28/2015) yextend version 1.2 will only work with yara 3.3 and above